sodabubblewine/sodabubblewine.github.io/README.md

 ## 2025 0514

+### 2025 0514 1420

+Quine's main method corresponds, in a significant way that I have not fully grasped, to Aristotle's principle of noncontradiction: this also happens to be the crux of the methods of logical programming.
+The demonstration of the relevant inconsistency constructs, by conjunctive description that comes out to a generalization of 'the primitive recursive value of a the functional predicates of a given theory', the item whose existence is presumably implied by noncontradiction.

 ### 2025 0514 1345
 This entry ended up contributing to the work on my paper on logic from [2025 0510 1238](#2025-0510-1238).